vosvyz/vosvyz/README.md

 · 27.
 That's a roguelike-multiplayer game with post-ironic charisma.
 You CAN'T find that in my profile now (unless you aren't part of out team), but we're planning to publish it in april.
 I am the team leader on this project.
 Our team has nine members.
 # Collaborations
-I'd be thrilled to collaborate, talk, advising or getting advised.
+I'd be thrilled to collaborate, talk, advise or getting advised.
 Contacts:

 Telegram: https://t.me/vergilspparda